 Iran, China, Australia, Jordan, Italy: Many of our students and faculty hopped on a plane this past summer--to research, practice an internship, present a paper, learn another language, or just (just!) explore.
 Here are a few of their stories.

-The cool nights of fall demand a chair by the fire, a cat in the lap (perhaps), and a good read.
-Four English professors publish books this fall, including fiction, poetry, and an analyses of how paperbacks brought modernist literature to the drugstore.
-Plus a fine bunch from our alumnae/i.
-Check out our annotated list of new publications.
+The cool nights of fall demand a chair by the fire, a pet curled up nearby, and a good read.
+Four books from English faculty arrive this fall, including poetry, fiction, and scholarly work on topics from medieval to modern.
+Our annotated list also includes a colorful array of new books by alumnae/i.

 News about publications, lectures, and awards from English faculty.

 News about publications, presentations, and awards from PhD candidates and alumnae/i.

 News about publications, presentations, and awards from MFA candidates and alumnae/i.